Kristmh/sentiment_github/README.md

 # Sentiment Analysis on GitHub issues CLI

-Find sentiment of GitHub issues and pull requests using machine learning.
+Find sentiment of GitHub issues using machine learning.
 Can choose between using 2 models.
 One finds if issues are positive or negative.
 Model: [A version of Distilbert](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english).
 The seconds finds emotions in issues like confusion, joy, nervousness, surprise.
 Model [Based on roberta model](https://huggingface.co/SamLowe/roberta-base-go_emotions).